Chemical Breakdown: Differences Between Cleaning and Disinfecting

 “Cleaning” is the physical removal of soils from a surface.
 This includes soils such as dust, dirt, food residue, and other grime using soap (or detergent) and water.

 While cleaning removes soils from the surface, it doesn’t necessarily eliminate germs.
 However, by removing soils, the number of germs on the surface or object can be lowered and reduce the risk of spreading infection.

 “Cleaning” is truly just the first step in a two-step process.
 Cleaning teams looking to actually kill and remove germs will need to disinfect or sanitize the area after cleaning.

 Disinfecting and sanitizing are similar in that both processes work to reduce the number of germs on a surface, preventing them from spreading.
 However, they have different uses and efficacies.

 Disinfecting kills viruses and bacteria on surfaces or objects, while sanitizing lowers the number of bacteria on surfaces or objects to a safe level, as judged by public health standards or requirements.

 The most notable difference between disinfecting and sanitizing is the efficacy of the product against viruses.
 Disinfectants can be used to kill viruses, bacteria, mold, mildew and fungi.
 Sanitizers are only intended to kill bacteria and are not intended for use against viruses.

-But wait.
-Some may be thinking, “I’ve seen products that are labeled as both a disinfectant and sanitizer.”
-And, you are right.
+At this point, some may be thinking, “I’ve seen products that are labeled as both a disinfectant and sanitizer.”
+And, you’re right.
 There are products that are both disinfectants and sanitizers.